GuilhermeCunha79/lapr2/docs/SprintC/US4/US4.md

 Test code : sequential number with 12 digits.
 The code is automatically generated.
 NHS code: 12 alphanumeric characters.

+> **Question:** when the receptionist is registering a test for a client, the test can have more than one category and many parameters of the chosen categories or it only can have one category?

+> **Answer** Each test can have more than one category.

+> **Question** I wanted to ask if the NHS code of which test is unique or not.

+> **Answer** Yes.

 ### 1.3.
 Acceptance Criteria